 This means the rate at which new BTC is released into the system gets slowed.
 This could result in a higher demand, which increases quicker than the rate at which new BTC is being created.
 Here, the price will increase.

 Although bitcoin is the most popular one, several other cryptocurrencies are giving it a run for its money.
-And, the more broad the competition, the lower prices are.
+And the more broad the competition, the lower prices are.
 BTC does, however, have higher visibility, which is most likely to result in higher pricing than other cryptocurrencies.

 Even though BTC does not necessarily come in a physical form, it still has production costs attached to it.
-It takes a large amount of electricity and also requires expensive hardware to perform mining.
+It takes a large amount of electricity and requires expensive hardware to perform mining.
 There is proof that the cost related to creating the currency is connected to its price on the market.

 As a result of the increase in public interest in bitcoin, governmental regulators have been taking into consideration the fact that these digital assets need to be classified.
-However, it seems there is disagreement as some suggest that cryptocurrency should be classified as securities while others think it should be considered a commodity.
+However, there is disagreement as some suggest that cryptocurrency should be classified as securities while others think it should be considered a commodity.
 This creates general uncertainty around the currency.

 Bitcoin Price Prediction: Is It Reliable?

 While some experts take some of the above factors into account when making predictions, they are certainly not the only things considered.
 Many make predictions based on the past paths the currency has followed.
 They also consider various statistical models when making their predictions.

 For example, a well-known and well-respected bitcoin trader, who calls himself PlanB, has claimed that the ‘stock to flow’ model is often used to predict the prices of other commodities like gold and silver, which usually works for BTC.
 He explains that this is a result of the scarcity characteristic of Bitcoin.